-7.10 Post Treatment Security (Tasmania only)
+7.10 Post Treatment Security and Transport (South Australia and Tasmania)

 Packing shall commence as soon as practicable after treatment.
 Fruit may be allowed to dry adequately prior to packing.

 Treated fruit shall be held for the minimum practical period after treatment before it must be secured against reinfestation.